confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 keywords: ksqldb, sql, ddl
 ---

-This section covers how you create the structures that store your events. ksqlDB has two abstractions for that: streams and tables.
+This section covers how you create the structures that store your events. ksqlDB abstracts events as rows with columns, and stores them in  streams and tables.

 ## Rows and columns